 Amongst the COVID-19 crisis, one thing has been looking up: people have been cooking from home!
 I’m excited to see so many people try out new recipes, organize virtual potlucks and cookoffs, and just to see people coming together over food!
 Even though these are scary times, food is something that can bring people together and make them feel comforted.

-Speaking of comfort, there are very few recipes that can be more comforting than Banana Bread.
-This classic recipe is enjoyed by people of all ages and can be made with just a few everyday pantry ingredients.
+Speaking of comfort, there are very few recipes that can be more comforting than Banana Bread or these Banana Chocolate Muffins.
+These muffins are great for portion control and can be made with just a few everyday pantry ingredients.

 A Few Additions to Enhance a Traditional Recipe